MerlionRock/RealAndroidBot/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

+### Installing Git with choclatey and downloading RAB
+1. Open PowerShell as administrator
+2. Use the command ```choco install git -y``` to install git.
+(Type "y" and enter if it prompts to).
+3. Enter the C drive directory by using ```cd C:\```
+4. Clone this repo by using the command ```git clone --recursive https://github.com/MerlionRock/RealAndroidBot.git``` \n You will find the RealAndroidBot folder present in the C drive directory after executing this command

 ## Setting up the project
 1. (Windows Only) Start --> Windows Powershell (expand the folder) --> Right click, run as Administrator.
 Type `cd c:\`